The "Aha!" Moment

 Why Listening is the Best Diagnostic Tool

-As educators, we are often trained to look for complex deficits.
-We analyze assessment data, cross-reference state standards, and search for the latest intervention programs.
-But sometimes, the barrier to a student’s success isn't a lack of intelligence or motivation; it is a tiny, hidden "glitch" in their processing, a secret hurdle they’ve been jumping over for years without anyone noticing.
+As educators, we are trained to look for complex deficits.
+But sometimes, the barrier to success is a tiny, hidden hurdle a student has been jumping over for years without anyone noticing.
+I learned this through Safa, a bright, polite Grade 6 student in Riyadh who was reading well below grade level.

 The Hidden Hurdle

-As we worked through the text, I noticed a strange pattern.
-She sailed through some sections with ease, only to stumble unexpectedly on others.
-I paused and asked her the simplest, most powerful question an educator can ask: "What are you finding difficult right now?"
+I sat down with Safa for a diagnostic reading assessment and asked the simplest, most powerful question an educator can ask: "What are you finding difficult right now?"

-Safa’s answer stopped me in my tracks.
-She explained that every time she encountered a lowercase 'b' or 'd,' she had to mentally "build" the uppercase letter in her mind to orient them correctly before she could say the sound.
+Safa explained that every time she saw a lowercase 'b' or 'd,' she had to mentally "build" the uppercase letter in her mind to orient them correctly before she could say the sound.

-Imagine the cognitive load!
-Every 'b' and 'd' was a full-stop, a detour, and a processing task that consumed precious mental energy.
 While her peers were flowing through sentences, Safa was performing a complex architectural feat just to decode two letters.
+The Cognitive Load was consuming all her mental energy.

 The Power of Targeted Intervention